 You’re one of the lucky ones if you have the good fortune of spending any part of the winter in Tucson, Arizona.
 With plenty of sunshine and daytime temperatures between 55 and 75 degrees, you’ll quickly discover why families travel from all over the country to experience the peaceful serenity of Christmas in the desert.
 Here are some suggestions for family-friendly holiday fun in Tucson.

 Stroll through Tohono Chul Park during the annual Holiday Nights event.
 Be dazzled by nearly a million twinkling lights, sip hot mocha, enjoy tasty holiday treats, and be joyfully entertained by music and dance performances throughout the evening.
 For a wild good time, get your tickets for Zoo Lights at Reid Park Zoo.
 This event offers jingle bells, falling snow, Santa Claus, animal-theme light sculptures, thousands of sparkling bulbs, hot cocoa, and free cookies.
 The Tucson Botanical Gardens also hosts Luminaria Nights.
 Luminarias, twinkling lights, and decorated trees adorn the property.
 You can also expect a visit from Mr. Claus, along with festive live music throughout the evening.
+The Winterhaven Festival of Lights is one of the longest-running holiday traditions in Tucson.
+This neighborhood of lights is free to visit, but they ask that families bring some food or money to donate to the local food bank.

 Enjoy good food and comedic performances at Tucson’s dinner theatre.
 The theatre offers complimentary popcorn with the ticket price.
 Once seated, you can choose to purchase dinner or dessert from a provided menu.
 Gaslight Theatre’s holiday shows often sell out, so get your tickets fast for their latest holiday comedy.